by Structured Settlement Watchdog®

 Another Einstein Structured Settlement "Testimonial" Was Bought and Paid For on BuyTestimonialservices.com

-Another paid review for Einstein Structured Settlements appears on both the YouTube account of "Ryan Einstein" and the Einstein SS website featuring "Chip" who I discovered on a Dutch registered website "Buytestimonialservices.com".
-Video sample 5 has the exact same backdrop and the same jacket "Chip" wore in the Einstein paid testimonial that apparently cost them $25.
+Another paid review for Einstein Structured Settlements is featured on both the YouTube account "Ryan Einstein" and the Einstein SS website.
+It showcases "Chip," who is also seen on a Dutch website "Buytestimonialservices.com."
+In video sample 5, the backdrop and jacket worn by "Chip" match those in the paid testimonial for Einstein, which reportedly cost $25.

 Einstein Structured Settlements has continuously posted the deceptive paid review on its company website review page for over 2 years and refers to the FIverr actress as one its "Hispanic clientle" (sic).
 Apparently Barbara Streisand was not available.
 She had enough triple blended consonants after "Yentl(e)"